rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing/subscription-plans.md

 In the case of volume deployment hours, rapyuta.io provides SSD disks as persistent storage volumes.
 The disks are of ***32GiB***, ***64GiB***, ***128GiB***, ***256GiB*** and ***512GiB*** sizes.
 {{% /notice %}}

 Add-ons are discrete and countable items such as devices added to rapyuta.io or active users of rapyuta.io.
-You can add or remove add-ons as per your requirements.
+You can purchase add-ons to increase the available limits on devices and users provided by your subscribed plan.

 To add or remove add-ons in rapyuta.io: